Resources for researchers

 A major driver of this change is that funding bodies such as NERC require you to communicate your findings to a wide audience.
-And a large chunk of the public seems to be interested - opinion surveys show that about 80 per cent of British adults are moderately or very interested in new scientific discoveries.
+And a large chunk of the public seems to be interested - opinion surveys show that about 80% of British adults are moderately or very interested in new scientific discoveries.
 Public interest in recent issues with a strong scientific background - climate change, bird flu, risks associated with genetically modified organisms - underline this point.

 This publication looks at how to tell the non-specialist about your research.

 This booklet is to help NERC staff and NERC-funded scientists to:

 - recognise the relevance of science to policymakers